 If you’re not sure try it out in its plastic first.
 We’re happy to exchange your sheep and don’t mind re-packaging it.
 We don’t much like getting sooty sheep back though.

 If one of our standard sizes doesn’t look right for your chimney opening, we can make you one that’s a neat fit.
 Chimneys vary enormously, so rather than complicate things by carrying lots of different sizes, we’re happy to do made to measure ones.
 The price is calculated on the area of the felt, so for example a sheep that was sized between the 12″ x 20 and the 14″ x 28 would be a price in the middle of these two sizes.

 If you’re not happy with your sheep then send it back in a re-sellable condition within 30 days for a full refund minus the postage costs.
 We appreciate that chimneys are hard to measure, but if you are not sure the sheep is going to fit please wrap it in a plastic covering first so it doesn’t get all sooty (take the plastic off once you know it fits).

-Partial refunds (50%) are available for sooty sheep.
-We are also happy to exchange sheep for larger or smaller ones.
+We are happy to exchange sheep for larger or smaller ones.
 Please enclose a copy of the purchase order form with a note explaining whether you want a refund or replacement & specify what you want to exchange it for.

 If you want to return a bespoke / odd sheep that has been tailor made to your specifications, we do not normally accept returns unless it is due to an error in the sizing on our part.
 However we want you to be happy with your sheep so if it doesn’t fit let us know and we will see if an exchange can be arranged.